 A person is an employee if he or she is under the direct "wield and control" of an employer.
-The employer has the right to control the method and result of the employee's service.
-A self-employed person earns income directly from his or her own business, and all of the following applies:
+The employer has the right to control the method and result of the employee's

-1. Does not have federal income tax and FICA payments withheld from a paycheck.

-Note: A babysitter who works in someone else's home is considered an employee of that household, even if the individual employing him or her does not withhold taxes or FICA.

-- 2. Does not complete a W-4 for an employer. - 3.
+- Does not have federal income tax and FICA payments withheld from a paycheck.
+Note: A babysitter who works in someone else's home is considered an employee of that household, even if the individual employing him or her does not withhold taxes or FICA. - 2.
+Does not complete a W-4 for an employer. - 3.
 Is not covered by employer liability insurance or worker's compensation. - 4.
 Is responsible for his or her own work schedule.